leenathomas01/The-Continuity-Problem/the-continuity-problem.md

 ### 2.3 The Governance Implication

-If dangerous agency doesn't require consciousness, then:
+If governance-relevant agency doesn't require consciousness, then:

 1. **Safety cannot wait for the consciousness question.** We may never solve it, and we don't need to.